 that are pretty prominent in Earth Science for U.S. nationals are National

-Defense Science and Engineering Graduate Fellowship (opens 2 August, deadline Nov.
-30 in 2021).
+Defense Science and Engineering Graduate Fellowship (opens in August, deadline probably late November).
 Think about what you want to do and what

 your goals are: these may all change, but if you never think about them,